matze/wastebin/README.md

 * `WASTEBIN_ADDRESS_PORT` string that determines which address and port to bind
   a.
 If not set, it binds by default to `0.0.0.0:8088`.
+* `WASTEBIN_BASE_URL` string that determines the base URL for the QR code display.
+If not set, the user agent's `Host` header field is used as an approximation.
 * `WASTEBIN_CACHE_SIZE` number of rendered syntax highlight items to cache.
   Defaults to 128 and can be disabled by setting to 0.
 * `WASTEBIN_DATABASE_PATH` path to the sqlite3 database file.
 If not set, an